RussellShelley/bikesharing/README.md

 ![Heatmap of Usage Gender/Time](Resources/heatmap_gender_hour.png)

-- This next pie chart shows that most trips are made by subscribers, not casual users.
+- This next pie chart shows that most trips are made by subscribers(~80%), not casual users.
+This suggests that any given user is likely to be a frequent user.

 ![Pie Chart of User Type](Resources/user_type_pie.png)